haframjolk/tomato-vpn-switcher/README.md

 ## Configuration

-Elections are configured using a JSON file placed in the repository root called `config.json`.
+This program is configured using a JSON file placed in the repository root called `config.json`.
 Copy the included `config.example.json` and change the values to match your setup.
+Make sure to do all the required VPN setup on your router, through the web interface, as this program only switches the server address.
+This program does not currently support password authentication for SSH, use public key authentication instead.

 ## Running